You can choose your preferences anytime for cookies and tracking. For more information please read the cookie statement.

 They may be set through our site by our advertising partners, to build a profile of your interests and to show you relevant adverts on other sites.
 They do not store directly personal information, but are based on uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will experience less targeted advertising.

-The Thirsty for Action community aims to bring together nature protectors, to move forward actions for a healthier and more sustainable planet.
+The Thirsty for Action initiative aims to bring together nature protectors, to move forward actions for a healthier and more sustainable planet.
 We need to join forces and act together to combat climate change, ensure full circularity, and preserve nature's strength.

 Initiatives that protect and/or restore natural ecosystems (forests, watersheds, biodiversity...)